Get,

 Types of Red Light Therapy

 There are various types of red light used in therapy.
 The two main ones are visible red light and near-infrared light.
 The first has wavelengths between 620 and 750 nm.
 The second has longer wavelengths, between 750 and 1,200 nm.
-The type of light used depends on the depth of treatment required.
+The type of light used depends on the depth of treatment required visible red light therapy is used for mild penetration and near-infrared light is used for deeper penetration3.

 LED devices are often used to give red light therapy.
 They are safer than traditional lasers.

-I strongly recommend that if you decide to buy a red light therapy device, be sure to cover your eyes, adhere to the manufacturer’s instructions, and take proper care of the equipment.
+I strongly recommend that if you decide to buy a red light therapy device, be sure to cover your eyes, adhere to the manufacturer’s instructions, and take proper care of the equipment4.

 • Low-power laser therapy.